santhtadi/AutomatedAnnotations/README.md

 4. When the tracking becomes inaccurate, click on the key 'p' on the keyboard again

+5. Double-click right mouse button to delete the bounding box

-5. Draw the updated bounding box
+6. Draw the updated bounding box

-6. update the class names in case of multiple object tracking
+7. Select the class names in popup box in case of multiple object tracking

-7. Press the key 'p' on keyboard to continue tracking
+8. Press the key 'p' on keyboard to continue tracking

-8. press 'q' to stop the script execution.
+9. Press 'q' to stop the script execution.